 3. Please be helpful in assisting other paddlers with moving their boats to the water; try to help 2 or 3 others if you are physically able.
 The faster we get set at the launch the more time we have to enjoy the paddle.

 4. Masks MUST be worn onshore for the 2021 season and bring your own sanitizer as an extra precaution for safety of all members.
-Organized paddles will not be held if our jurisdictions are under red, grey or lockdown restrictions.
+Organized paddles will held in accordance with Ontario Reopening Act.
 Please be respectful and keep physically distanced as much as possible (Refer to COVID-19 Protocol) whether you have received your vaccination or not.
 As much as we would love to see everyone, please self screen to help keep everyone healthy as safe.

 5. If at any time you are struggling (fatigue, balance, vertigo, dehydration, extreme hunger, cramping, medication complications, current, wind, or waves, or equipment failure) whatever the reason – please tell someone!
 Some members in the club have assist and rescue skills, or have taken courses on assisted rescue.
 Please alert someone, if no one is within yelling distance blow your whistle 3 times and wave paddle above your head.
 No one is here to judge, we all want everyone to go home safely.

 6. Be prepared for weather conditions – as we are a recreational group, paddles will be cancelled if inclement weather is forecast but can’t always be avoided.
 As the weather heats up a hat, sunglasses and a bottle of water is recommended, heat/sun exhaustion is dangerous on water.
 A change of clothes in a dry bag and a towel are good to have onboard.
 Bug repellant and sunscreen are also good to have on hand.

 7. Parking – there are locations where parking is minimal, please drop your boat off at the launch as quick as possible then move your vehicle out of the way so others can access.
 Some put-in sites have a parking fee; these are indicated, to the best of our knowledge, in our paddling spot schedule.